Muslim Sicily: Muslim rule

 In succession, Sicily was ruled by the Sunni Aghlabid dynasty in Ifriqiya until 909, when they were overthrown and replaced by the Shiite Fatimids.
 The first years of Fatimid rule after 909 were difficult, as the Sicilian Muslims had already begun to acquire a distinct identity and they resisted attempts by new outsiders to assert themselves.
 The first Fatimid governor was expelled in 912 and the second one, Ibn Qurhub, rebelled until 916.
 Fatimid authority was only established more securely with the defeat of rebels and the surrender of Palermo in 917.
 Salim ibn Abi Rashid served as Fatimid governor from 917 to 936.
 He was related by marriage to the Kalbids, a high-ranking family loyal to the Fatimids.
 Another major revolt for independence shook the island in 937 and was only suppressed in 941.

 In 948, the Fatimid caliph al-Mansur appointed the Kalbid commander al-Hasan ibn Ali al-Kalbi as governor of the island.
 He became the first emir of the Kalbid dynasty, which effectively ruled the island for the next century on behalf of the Fatimids.
 Al-Hasan returned to Ifriqiya upon the death of al-Mansur, leaving his son Ahmad as governor of the island, though he returned later to assist in campaigns against the Byzantines.
 Under Ahmad's tenure, Taormina was conquered again in 962 and Rometta was conquered soon after.
 The Fatimids subsequently conquered and moved to Egypt in 972–973, leaving the Zirids as their viceroys in Ifriqiya.
 It was only after this move to Egypt that the Fatimid caliphs implicitly recognized the Kalbids as hereditary rulers, who thenceforth governed the island as amirs on their behalf.

 Throughout this period, Sunni Muslims formed the majority of the Muslim community in Sicily, with most (if not all) of the people of Palermo being Sunni, leading to their hostility to the Shia Kalbids.
 The Sunni population of the island was replenished following sectarian rebellions across north Africa from 943–947 against the Fatimids' harsh religious policies, leading to several waves of refugees fleeing to Sicily in an attempt to escape Fatimid retaliation.
 The Byzantines took advantage of temporary discord to occupy the eastern end of the island for several years.

 Raids into Southern Italy continued under the Kalbids into the 11th century, and in 982 a joint Christian army under the Emperor Otto II and the brothers Landulf and Pandulf was defeated at Stilo near Crotone in Calabria.
 But Emir Abu'l-Qasim was killed in battle and with Emir Yusuf al-Kalbi (986–998) a period of steady decline began.
-Under al-Akhal (1017–1037) the dynastic conflict intensified, with factions within the ruling family allying themselves variously with the Byzantine Empire and the Zirids.
+Under Aḥmad ibn Yūsuf al-Akḥal (1017–1037) the dynastic conflict intensified, with factions within the ruling family allying themselves variously with the Byzantine Empire and the Zirids.
 After this period, Al-Mu'izz ibn Badis attempted to annex the island for the Zirids, while intervening in the affairs of the feuding Muslims; however, the attempt ultimately failed.